-The Chinese Snowball Viburnum steals the show in almost any landscape.
+The Chinese Snowball Viburnum (Viburnum macrocephalum) steals the show in almost any landscape!
 Mophead, hydrangea-like blooms emerge at the end of spring, spanning around 6-8 in. across.
 Initially, these blooms are a chartreuse green before maturing to the gorgeous crisp white that is characteristic of this variety.
 These blooms will coat nearly the entire shrub, creating a truly spectacular display in your yard.
-Each year will produce a more impressive floral show than the previous as this shrub reaches its full size potential, which is 12-20 feet tall and wide!
+Each year will produce a more impressive floral show than the previous as this shrub reaches its full-size potential, which is 6-10' H x 6-10' W!

 Unlike other Viburnums, this variety is sterile and will not produce fruit.
 Furthermore, the Chinese Snowball's blooms are not fragrant, a negative for some gardeners while a positive for others.

 Additionally, birds will appreciate the rigid branches of the Chinese Snowball for nesting and shelter purposes.

 *The Chinese Snowball Viburnum is a deciduous/semi-evergreen plant and will go dormant during the winter months.
 When this plant is ordered during the Fall/Winter expect seasonal foliage decline(discoloration, spots, leaf drop) or the plant to arrive completely dormant.*

 Hardy in USDA Zones 6-9.
 The Chinese Snowball is deciduous in particularly cold climates and evergreen to semi-evergreen in all warmer zones.

 This Viburnum grows best when planted in Full Sun to Part Shade, and in slightly acidic, well-draining garden soil.
 Southern regions in the U.S. have greater success with this variety when it is shielded from afternoon sun.
 However, too much shade will result in less impressive bloom cycles.